Kent's Perl Programs

-- Compute frequency counts for alphanumeric values in a column range.
+- freq: Compute frequency counts for alphanumeric values in a column range of an ASCII LRECL data set.
 Answers the question "how many times do the unique values in columns x through y occur in this file?".

-- Report length of double-quoted and single-quoted strings in a text file (such as SPSS or SAS variable labels).
+- qscan: Report length of double-quoted and single-quoted strings in a text file (such as SPSS or SAS variable labels).
 New version.
+Generates a report of labels that are too long.

-- Split a multi-column SAS input or SPSS data list statement into a single column.
-Useful for reformatting another way.
+- splitit: Convert multi-column SAS input or SPSS data list statements into a single column.
+Useful for reformatting SAS or SPSS input code another way.

-- Wrap a single column of SAS input or SPSS data list statements into multiple (5) columns.
-Fits more statements on a line.
+- wrapit5: Wrap a single column of SAS input or SPSS data list statements into multiple (5) columns.
+Fits more statements on a line. splitit and wrapit5 do opposite formatting.

 - Using Vim's QuickFix functions, the output of this program supports jumping to the line of the error or warning in your SAS log.
 Or you can use the output directly to guide your debugging.

-- Check for trailing blanks at the end of lines.It reports the number of blanks (spaces or tabs) found on lines and the line with the longest string of blanks.
-For places with no trailing blanks as a rule for programming, this program will tell you if you need to fix anything in your files.
+- cktb: Check for trailing blanks at the end of lines.It reports the number of blanks (spaces or tabs) found on lines and the line with the longest string of blanks.
+If your programming standards say no trailing blanks, this program will tell you if you need to fix anything in your programs.

-- Detab a file, two different methods Detabbing in this context means replacing tabs with spaces in a file.
-The two methods are column-based and literal replacement of tabs by a certain number of spaces.
+- detab: Detab a file, two different methods Detabbing in this context means replacing tabs with spaces.
+Choose between column-based alignment or literal replacement by a fixed number of spaces.
+Each method produces distinct output which can be selected based on formatting needs.

 More About Perl